rindi-ps/Data-Analyst-Portfolio/README.md

 Hi, I'm **Rindi Pasmawi Sya'ban**
 A data enthusiast with a background as a Production Supervisor and Agricultural Extension Worker, currently transitioning into the data analytics field.

-I have completed the **Beginner Data Analyst Certification** and am currently undergoing training at the **Intermediate level**.
+I have completed the Beginner and Intermediate levels of the Data Analyst Certification at Growia Bootcamp.
 With hands-on experience in tools like Microsoft Excel, SQL, Python, Google Looker Studio, and Tableau, I am passionate about turning data into insights and driving decisions in industries such as **retail**, **agriculture**, and **manufacturing**.

 ---